snstac/pytak/README.rst

 Copyright
 =========
-Copyright 2021 Orion Labs, Inc.
+PyTAK is Copyright 2021 Orion Labs, Inc.

+asyncio_dgram is Copyright (c) 2019 Justin Bronder

 License
 =======
-Apache License, Version 2.0.
+PyTAK is licensed under the Apache License, Version 2.0.
 See LICENSE for details.

+asyncio_dgram is licensed under the MIT License, see pytak/asyncio_dgram/LICENSE for details.

 Style
 =====